jnyrup/fluentassertions/docs/BestPractices.md

 </pre></td>
 </tr><tr>
 <td>
 Assert.AreNotEqual failed.
 Expected a difference greater than <0.5> between expected value <2> and actual value <2>.
 </td>
 <td>
-Assert.Fail failed.
-Not available until FluentAssertions 5.0
+Expected value 2.0 to not approximate 2.0 +/- 0.5, but it only differed by 0.0.
 </td>
 </tr></table>